 The functioning principle of this invention is very simple.
 Mechanical sound waves are transformed by the microphone in electric waves.
 They are amplified and sent to an electromagnet, whose current is modulated by these electric waves so that the frequency and amplitude of electric waves are transformed in an oscillating magnetic field (vibrating) with the frequency and amplitude identical to that of electric waves.
-The frequency of oscillation of electric waves transforms, within the electromagnet, in the frequency of interchanging the magnetic poles and the amplitude of electric waves changes into intensity of the magnetic flux.
-These two components, frequency of interchange of the magnetic poles and intensity of the magnetic field, "impress" the magnetic material on the tape which has a certain linear speed against the generated magnetic field; therefore every centimetre of tape contains a multitude of interchanges of poles and of magnetic intensity.
+The frequency of oscillation of electric waves transforms, within the electromagnet, in the frequency of interchanging the magnetic poles and the amplitude of electric waves changes into intensity of the magnetic poles and intensity of the magnetic field, "impress" the magnetic material on the tape which has a certain linear speed against the generated magnetic field; therefore every centimetre of tape contains a multitude of interchanges of poles and of magnetic intensity.